monkey-projects/website/docs/content/cli.md

 that local builds do not count towards your credit consumption, and it will also not register on the main application.
 Artifacts and caches are not downloaded or published.

-This can be useful to run a one-of, or try something out.
+This can be useful to run a one-of, or to try something out.
 For actual testing it's better to write [unit tests](tests).

 ### verify